mdeaves/robug-blog/content/posts/drivetrain-concept.md

 P = V x [m × g × sin(θ) + m × g × Crr × cos(θ)]
 ```

-Where rolling resistance coefficient (Crr) for rough terrain is around 0.15.
-At a maximum loaded speed of 5 km/h, a 20% slope, and some margin for acceleration and poor ground conditions, you land at roughly **3,000 W of traction power**.
+Where rolling resistance coefficient (Crr) for rough terrain is around 0.15 we get 2,600 W. Let's round it up to have some buffer. **3,000 W of traction power**.
 That's the target.

 Now — how do you deliver that to the ground, across Canadian Shield terrain, with a machine you can actually build in a garage?